Sensory Garden Design in Surrey for Friends Of The Elderly

 A Sensory Garden Design for the Central Courtyard

-The existing courtyard was starting to look tired, and the existing gravel surface was not ideal for users with impaired mobility, so I was commissioned to completely redesign the courtyard to improve appearance and access and provide far greater sensory interest through both planting and hard landscaping.
 With a constrained budget it made sense, as far as possible, to re-use materials on site, so the existing gravel surfacing was re-used as a top-dressing for new planting beds, saving on costs and providing an attractive mulch.
-A sensory garden with mediterranean theme was designed for the large raised oak sleeper beds, designed to be low-maintenance whilst providing sensory interest for clients with dementia and other issues.
+A sensory garden with mediterranean theme was designed for the large raised oak sleeper beds, designed to be low-maintenance and accessible to wheelchair users.
 New beds to the perimeter of the courtyard continued the sensory interest with plants selected for scent and colour, using lavender and star jasmine to flood the courtyard with scent.

 A Smart New Entrance Area and Revamped Perimeter Planting